Are you looking for ways to stop grinding your teeth or clenching your jaw?

 When teeth are put under sustained pressure, the outer layer of enamel starts to wear or chip away.
 This exposes the next layer of the tooth – dentin.
 Increased sensitivity to hot and cold is one sign that your teeth have reached this stage.

 Teeth may also become yellow or discoloured.
 This is because dentin is an orangey-yellow colour and it's the outer enamel which gives teeth their whiter appearance.
 When enamel is worn down, the colour of the dentin shows through.

 In addition, dental restorations and prostheses, including fillings, crowns, bridges and veneers, can easily become damaged from tooth clenching or grinding.

 Increased clenching and grinding puts greater strain on muscles and the temporomandibular joint (jaw).

-Patients may notice their jaw feels particularly stiff or painful in the mornings, when they wake up.
-They may also find it harder than before to open their mouth wide, and yawning might become painful.
+You may notice your jaw feels particularly stiff or painful in the mornings, when you wake up.
+You may also notice it becomes harder to open your mouth fully, or it hurts to yawn.

-The jaw may start to make alarming cracking noises during movement from talking or eating.
+Another sign of jaw clenching problems is that the joint starts to make alarming cracking or popping noises during movement from talking or eating.
 In more serious cases, the jaw can become locked, caused by joint displacement or arthritis in the joint.

-Each patient will experience these teeth grinding symptoms to different degrees, but they certainly don’t help with stress or anxiety levels.
+Each patient will experience these teeth grinding symptoms to different degrees, but they certainly don't help with stress or anxiety levels.
 In fact, the manifestation of these effects can make anxiety worse, resulting in a vicious cycle.
-This is especially true if the patient has never heard of these bruxism symptoms – or even the condition itself – so is unsure whether to seek medical help.
+This is especially true for people who have never heard of these bruxism symptoms – or even the condition itself – so are unsure whether to seek medical help.

 In the most serious cases, there may be destruction of the alveolar bone, aggravation of periodontal illnesses, muscle pain in the head and mouth or even muscular hypertrophy (where the muscles grow to be abnormally large because of overuse).